cconstab/furl/README.md

 ### Development Notes

 The WASM module source is in `wasm-crypto/src/lib.rs` and uses:
-- `aes` crate for AES encryption primitives
+- `chacha20` crate for ChaCha20 encryption primitives
-- `ctr` crate for Counter mode implementation
 - `wasm-bindgen` for JavaScript integration
 - `js-sys` for browser API access